 Our Experience with Animal Attack Injuries

-Our team is here to help you, even under challenging circumstances.
+The Orlando dog bite lawyers at Wooten, Kimbrough, Damaso & Dennis, P.A. are here to help you, even under challenging circumstances.
 Some examples of cases we have handled include:

 - We represented an internationally published author who was attacked and bitten by a neighbor’s dog.
 Although our client had agreed to feed the dog as a favor while the neighbors were out of town, her neighbors never told her about the dog’s aggressive nature around food.
 The attack severely damaged her dominant writing hand, and the case was settled during the lawsuit.
 (We cannot disclose the amount due to a confidentiality agreement).